-Bears best Badgers in league football debut
+AREA ROUNDUP: Bears best Badgers in league football debut

 Complete information was not available.

-HIGH SCHOOL GOLFBear boys in fourth at State
+Bear boys in fourth at State

 BURLEY, Idaho — Moscow’s Chase Lovell is in 10th place and the Bears sit in fourth as a team after the first day of the 5A Idaho state golf tournament at River’s Edge Golf Club.